 The main temple here has the deity of Lord Siva.
 Uniqueness of this temple is the appealing Shivling made up of graphite, which shines when water is poured on it.

 Key attractions: The place is popular for steep peaks and enthralling waterfalls.

 How to Reach: Lakhamandal is about 100 km away from Chakrata while Dehradun Railway Station is located at a distance of nearly 107 km.
 The Jolly Grant Airport at Dehradun is located at a distance of 130 km connecting it with the rest of the destinations by Airways.

 Places to Stay: Lodges, hotels, and dream resorts in Chakrata provide decent and convenient accommodations at affordable rates.
 Prices range from Rs.
 600 to Rs.
 2,000 per night per person..

 Uttarakhand is a heavenly land.
 The land where divinity meets tourism.
-If you are looking for peace, then there can be no better place than Uttarakhand.
+If you are looking for peace, then there can be no better sites than the monuments in Uttarakhand.
 There is something for every traveller there.
 Looking for a break?
-Pack your bags for Uttarakhand today as there can be no better time than now.
+Pack your bags for Uttarakhand trip today as there can be no better time than now.

 Frequently Asked Questions About The Monuments In Uttarakhand